crowbc/NaI/README.md

 # NaI

-Notes on NaI simulation
+Notes on NaI simulation:

 Sodium iodide detector simulation for Geant4 v 11.1(beta)

-Current build will generate energy spectrum from depositions in scoring volume
+Current build will generate energy spectrum from depositions in scoring volume.

-Current build will simulate scintillation photons, but will not score number of hits in sensitive volume
+Current build will simulate scintillation photons, but will not score number of hits in sensitive volume.

-Simulation output stored in NaIoutput<RunNumber>_t<threadNumber>.root
+Simulation output stored in NaIoutput<RunNumber>_t<threadNumber>.root (output file name is hard coded.)

 Thread outputs can be merged by typing:

-for merging all threads into a single Root file for one run number: hadd nameOfMergedFile.root NaIoutput<RunNumber>_t*.root
+# for merging all threads into a single Root file for one run number:
+hadd nameOfMergedFile.root NaIoutput<RunNumber>_t*.root

+for merging all threads into a single Root file for a particular run number

-for merging all threads of all runs into a single Root file: hadd nameOfMergedFile.root NaIoutput*_t*.root
+# for merging all threads of all runs into a single Root file:
+hadd nameOfMergedFile.root NaIoutput*_t*.root

+for merging all threads of all runs into a single Root file

 To run simulations in batch mode, type the following command: